khanlab/gcnn_dmri/README.md

             │       └── T2.nii.gz
       ```
 ### Training
-Similar to Tian et al. (and references therein) we use a residual network architecture but with the addition of gauge equivariant convolutions on the icosahedron.
+Similar to <a href='https://www.sciencedirect.com/science/article/pii/S1053811920305036'>Tian et al. </a> (and references therein) we use a residual network architecture but with the addition of gauge equivariant convolutions on the icosahedron.
 The training script with the parameters used is training_script.py.
 Note that structural mri images (T1.nii.gz and T2.nii.gz) are also used as inputs.